-O-Sensei studied this same sword style (according to Stanley Pranin (editor of Aikido Journal)) while he was formng Aikido.
-I see the 600-year-old traditional sword style movements within all Aikido techniques.
+O-Sensei studied this same sword style, according to Stanley Pranin (editor of Aikido Journal, while he was formng Aikido.
+I see this 600-year-old traditional Japanese sword style movements within all Aikido techniques.

 Nine years living in Japan with my family, allowed me to further my study of Aikido under some world-renowned Japanese Aikido Shihan.
 I also had the very priviledged and very unique opportunity to study this 600-year-old traditional Japanese sword style whilst there.

 Before I left for Australia, I was officially presented (at Lord Kuroda's shrine in Fukuoka) with the Kaiden Menkyo (the traditional sword teaching license), and also awarded the official title of Shihan by my Japanese sword teachers.